 - Meet obligations for national labour mobility (i.e. harmonizing licensing requirements so that agrology professionals can efficiently become licensed with any regulator in Canada)

 - Promote the role of agrology and professional agrologists in Canada

 - Each member of Agrologists Canada may delegate one representative to sit on the Board of Directors.
-Presently, the board consists of nine provincial agrology institutes of which BCIA is included.
+Presently, the board consists of nine provincial agrology institutes of which BCIA is included (AIA opted out).

 - The terms “agrology” and “agrologist” are largely unique to Canada.
 These terms help society define a wide range of activities ranging from teaching and research to consulting and advisory services.
 The advice and decisions of Agrologists may often have far-reaching consequences well beyond the individual client or customer.
 This is similar to some other professions such as law or engineering.
 Often it is not until we need specific products or services from these professionals that we have direct contact.

 - A key role of Agrologists-Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
 A national entry to practice education standards is in the public interest and helps to reinforce confidence in the agrology profession.

 - Canada’s nine agrologists institutes have agreed on a New National Education Standard that all applicants must meet to become a Professional Agrologist (PAg).
 Adhering to a national education standard will support mobility rights by ensuring that, to the extent allowed by provincial legislation, all agrologists have acquired the necessary basic and scientific knowledge required to be recognized as an agrology professional in any province in Canada.